State-of-the-Art Measurement Analysis Software, Training and Consulting Services

 Control Charts

-The Author
+The Authors

-Dr. Howard Castrup has a B.S. degree in Engineering, a PhD in Solid State Electronics and has been developing advanced measurement science techniques and methods for over thirty years.
+Dr. Howard Castrup has a B.S. degree in Engineering, a PhD in Solid State Electronics and has been developing advanced measurement science techniques and methods for over forty years.
 He is one of the founders of uncertainty growth modeling and the originator of statistical measurement process control (SMPC).
-He is also a major contributor to NASA Reference Publication 1342 and the principal author of the NCSLI Recommended Practice on Calibration Intervals Prior to founding Integrated Sciences Group, Dr. Castrup worked as a Microwave Electronics Instructor, an RF and Microwave Metrology Engineer, Sr. Statistician, Sr. Systems Analyst, and Project Manager.
+He is a major contributor to NASA Reference Publication 1342; the principal author of the NCSLI Recommended Practice on Calibration Intervals (RP-1); and has published numerous papers and articles on uncertainty analysis, measurement decision risk analysis, statistical process control, and calibration interval analysis.
+Dr. Castrup is a member of IEEE, ASQ, Sigma Pi Sigma, AIP, AAPT, and is the chairman of the NCSLI Metrology Practices Committee.
+Click Here for a list of professional accomplishments.

 Home | Company | Products | Services | Training | Updates | Freeware | Articles | Help | Links